Eye For Film >> Movies >> You Were Never Really Here (2017) Film Review

 Phoenix - who has arguably never been better - sets out his stall as a full array of damaged goods.
 Scenes in which his deep care for his elderly infirm mother (Judith Roberts) is heartbreakingly evident - in particular a cracked duet of A, You're Adorable - make his life of violence all the more tragic, as though he's still as trapped as he was in the fractured moments we see from his childhood; despite no longer being powerless, he is still caught up in an unending torrent of muddled anger and despair.
 Sometimes it seems he sees dead people, at others you wonder if perhaps it is he who is the ghost.

-Even when we meet Nina (Ekaterina Samsonov) the girl he intends to save, it becomes less an encounter between saviour and victim than a strange meeting of minds between two lost souls that somehow see themselves reflected.
-As Ramsay and Phoenix burrow deeper into the psyche of Joe, the mood intensifies - and it is us who find ourselves struggling to breath.Reviewed on: 10 Feb 2018
+Even when we meet Nina (Ekaterina Samsonov) the girl he intends to save, it becomes less an encounter between saviour and victim than a strange meeting of minds between two lost souls who somehow see themselves reflected.
+As Ramsay and Phoenix burrow deeper into the psyche of Joe, the mood intensifies - and it is us who find ourselves struggling to breathe.Reviewed on: 10 Feb 2018

 If you like this, try:We Need To Talk About Kevin